 However, there are a few other key metrics to keep an eye on to determine if your drip campaign is successful, such as click-to-open-rate and list growth rate.
-Head over to Email Marketing Metrics: 9 KPIs for Email Campaigns article for more information.
+Head over to our email marketing metrics article for more information.

-If you’re experiencing a large number of drop-outs or unsubscribes during your drip campaign, try and identify where in the workflow it’s occurring.
-E.g. If you’re seeing dropouts after ‘Email 3’, then you’ll just need to spruce up the content or add more value in that email to solve your problem.
+If you’re experiencing a large number of drop-outs or unsubscribes during your drip campaign, try to identify where in the workflow it’s occurring.
+E.g. If you’re seeing dropouts after ‘Email 3’, then you’ll just need to spruce up the content or add more value to that email.

-You should also conduct A/B tests on email content and subject lines to determine what performs best with your audience and maximize conversions.
+You should also conduct A/B tests on email content and subject lines to determine what performs best and maximize conversions.

 Because you’ll have triggers set up on landing pages (and in-app if you’re a SaaS company), you’ll also need to monitor traffic and link clicks there too.
-If a page has relatively low traffic, you might want to consider moving the trigger elsewhere or reconsidering whether you’ve created a drip campaign for an audience that’s too niche.
+If a page has low traffic, you might want to consider moving the trigger elsewhere or reconsidering whether you’ve created a drip campaign for too small an audience.

-It’s not a problem if your target audience is a niche, this will likely lead to more engagement and a higher conversion rate.
+It’s not always a problem if your target audience is too small, this will likely lead to more engagement and higher conversion rates.
 However, you have to weigh those rewards against the amount of time it takes to create and monitor the campaign.

-If the page has a good level of traffic but you’re experiencing a low click-through rate, the issue may be with your call-to-action (if you’re using a CTA to generate leads for your drip campaign).
+If the page has a good level of traffic but has a low click-through rate, your call-to-action may be the issue.
 The CTA must be strong, stand out amongst all your other content, and illustrate clear value to leads.
 Learn how to write a call-to-action that converts.

 Whatever kind of drip campaign you create will depend on your industry and your specific objectives.
 But their purpose should always be to nurture leads through the sales cycle and increase customer engagement with your brand.